anvch/genre_classifier/eda/eda_summary.md

 We are also really only interested in scoping to differentiate between Asian pop, and so we chose to only include songs that are Chinese/Japanese/Korean/Indian (which we filtered by language code).

+Our final data we are analyzing can be found in ```data/asian_songs_translated_w_metadata_lyric_features.parquet```.
+The code to make this dataset can be found in ```eda/eda.ipynb```.
+To run the notebook, you must first ensure that you download the csv data from the links above and convert to parquet (respectively, name them song_lyrics.parquet and song_metadata.parquet).

 ---------
 ## Exploratory Data Analysis